PapenfussLab/PathOS/Docker/README.md

 To build a custom PathOS Docker image - say, once you have made changes to the source code - follow the instructions below.

 You must first re-build PathOS.
 At time of writing, we use Java 7, Gradle 1.10, and Grails 2.3.7 to build PathOS.
-Building PathOS is unlikely to work with other versions.
+Building PathOS is unlikely to work with versions other than these.

 ```
-  # navigate to the root PathOS dir in your cloned repository
+  # Navigate to the root PathOS dir in your cloned repository
   #
   cd <path to your PathOS directory>

-  # run script to clean PathOS
+  # Run script to clean out previous builds
   #
   sh cleanAll.sh

-  # run script to build PathOS
+  # Run script to build PathOS
   #
   sh installAll.sh
 ```